sgurwinderr/blog/_posts/2024-11-25-vision-transformer.md

 hidden: false
 ---

-In this article, we'll break down the layers of a ViT step by step.
-We'll provide detailed explanations, code snippets, and a dry run of each layer.
+In this article, I'll break down the layers of a ViT step by step with code snippets, and a dry run of each layer.

 ## **Overview of the Vision Transformer**